 followed this up six years later with his fifth studio album, These People in 2016.
 The release was recorded in Ashcroft

 ’s home studio in London and features orchestration from erstwhile collaborator Wil Malone.
-Lyrically focused on conflict and bereavement and composed of lush strings and delicate textures, the record was led by the single "This Is How It Feels."
+Lyrically focused on conflict and bereavement and composed of lush strings and delicate textures, the record was preceded by the single "This Is How It Feels."